didit-protocol/didit-sdk/README.md

 # Didit-SDK

-**The best way to connect a wallet**
+**The best way to connect to Didit protocol**

-Didit-SDK is a [React](https://reactjs.org/) library that makes it easy to add wallet connection to your dapp.
+Didit-SDK is a [React](https://reactjs.org/) library that makes it easy connect your app/dapp to Didit.

 - 🔥 Out-of-the-box wallet management
 - ✅ Easily customizable